electric-cloud/EC-WebSphere/README.md

 These represent secrets that **should not** be checked in.

 #### Running tests ####
 Run the `test` task to run the system tests.
-You may want to specify the ElectricCommander Server to test against by way of the COMMANDER_SERVER environment variable.
+You may want to specify the ElectricFlow Server to test against by way of the COMMANDER_SERVER environment variable.

-`COMMANDER_SERVER=192.168.158.20 ./gradlew test`
+`COMMANDER_SERVER=<ElectricFlow Server FQDN or IP> ./gradlew test`